 This nine-digit number is assigned to every U.S. citizen, and in the world of business, it can also be an identification number for a company.
 This is the case with businesses classified as sole proprietorships, as well as those registered as single-owner limited liability companies (LLCs).
 In these cases, a single person is the 100 percent owner of the business, responsible for all of its payments, debts, loans and taxes, as well as the only recipient of its profits.
 Hence, this owner uses his or her own social security number as a federal tax ID.

 An EIN is a federal tax ID number used by businesses of all sorts who either have employees or more than one owner.
 It also applies to trusts and estates.
 This number is the single identification number of every business.
+You can file for a federal tax application by state, such as a an Oklahoma tax ID.

 This nine-digit number is a federal tax identifier for most resident and non-resident aliens who cannot get a social security number, as well as their spouses and dependents.